Apr 1 2009

 Thats what makes dividend growth investing such a beautiful thing.

-3. Jason Lowen said:
+Jason Lowen

 I agree with this approach entirely.
 I also keep 2-5% of my portfolio in gold and perform real due diligence, including reading the SEC reports before I invest.
 My website started discussing PLDT (NYSE: PHI) (PSE: TEL) on April 10, 2008 and I have had to learn GAAP and how easy it is to manipulate the market by developing countries, whom appear transparent.